 Knowing the Truth

 The first thing provided to me by God was John 8:32: “ye shall know the truth, and the truth shall set you free” (John 8:32).
-Recall that my Ph.D. therapist suggested that the root cause of depression is unresolved anger, loss, and fear.
+Recall that my Ph.D. therapist suggested that the root cause of depression is unresolved anger, unresolved loss, and unresolved fear.
 Your first job is to acknowledge your held anger and fears.
 You must admit your losses and face them.
 The bottom line is that you must want to change.
 Perhaps you’re like the father who cried, “help my unbelief.”
 You may need to cry out, “help me to want to change...”

 Trust in the Lord